PerxTech/serverless-interview/README.md

 Real-time of course feels better but it might not be easy to achieve depending on our clients existing infrastructure.

 This test focuses on the batch upload.
-> You need to build an infrastructure which *automatically* picks-up new files from an s3 bucket and send the events to an sqs queue.
+> You need to build an AWS infrastructure which *automatically* picks-up new files from an s3 bucket and send the events to an sqs queue.

 ## Requirements
 * It should support both csv or json files.